AndreFCruz/feup-lpoo-armadillo/README.md

   * ### GameLoop
     ![GameLoop Pattern](https://cloud.githubusercontent.com/assets/13498941/25568348/a44aab88-2df8-11e7-95f5-3206f001386a.png)

-    Participating classes:
+    Implemented using LibGDX's Game template method pattern.

-    Why we decide to use it:
+    Participating classes: Spheral, GameScreen and GameModel.

-    *
+    Why we decide to use it: decouples the progression of game time from user input and processor speed.

   * ### Update Method